 Consulting services provided by Wolverine & Associates Inc. include:

-land use and occupancy ("Traditional Use") research related to treaty and land rights/negotiations, forestry and wildlife co-management, environmental impact assessment, and comprehensive land use planning;
+use and occupancy ("Traditional Use") research related to treaty and land rights/negotiations, forestry and wildlife co-management, environmental impact assessment, and comprehensive land use planning;

 research related to indigenous “sense of place,” the meaningfulness of the land, animals, and land use practices rooted in tradition;